Full Time Internship Programme at the UNODC Office in Myanmar

 - The interns will be involved in selected field work and programme/project activities related to their priority areas of studies and internship.

-Provided that the Eligibility criteria are met, candidates for the Internship Programme will be selected on a competitive basis.
+Eligibility criteria are met, candidates for the Internship Programme will be selected on a competitive basis.
 The following minimum qualifications are required:

 - Graduate studies in the fields related to political and social sciences, economics, public health, psychology, public and business administration, law studies or other relevant programmes.